 #6 - Integrated firewall.
 In some cases, depending on the make and model of your router, you may have automatic built-in firewall software to protect you from viruses and other harmful computer files.

 #7 - Network-Wide DNS Server.
-This is a setting which means you can change the entire DNS server from your whole network.
-This can help you achieve a number of things, like enabling parental controls of every device or running a faster DNS server.
+This is a setting that means you can change the entire DNS server from your whole network.
+This can help you achieve several things, like enabling parental controls of every device or running a faster DNS server.

 #8 - The Dynamic DNS setting is ideal if you’re looking to connect to your current computer from across the internet.
 For example, this is perfect if you’re planning on hosting gaming servers or large file transfers.

 #9 - Parental Controls.
-Of course, this will depend on the nature, make and model of your parental router, but many models may come with extra or more unique parental controls that you’ll be able to explore and implement into your everyday life.
+Of course, this will depend on the nature, make, and model of your parental router.
+Still, many models may come with extra or more unique parental controls that you’ll be able to explore and implement into your everyday life.

-As you can see, when it comes to taking control over your internet router and limiting and tracking your children’s overall usage, there is a tonne of options available to you.
+As you can see, when it comes to taking control of your internet router and limiting and tracking your children’s overall usage, there is a tonne of options available to you.

 By investing the time to browse what options your router has available and how it all works is a great way to give you control over the internet network of your house, helping you to limit and manage how much time and what content your children are accessing online.